Naimish240/MNIST-Digits/code/readme.md

-This folder contains two folders and one script.
+This folder contains three folders and two scripts.

 Folders: